Ashleigh Cottage in Warkworth

 Separate games room with pool table and dart board.

-Large Scandinavian wood-burning stove.
+Large Scandinavian wood-burning stove in the kitchen/dining area.

 TV in the lounge with an iPod dock/music system and a TV with DVD player in the snug too.